Here’s how to get your old phone number back:

 If your carrier can’t help, you might have to negotiate with the new person who has your old number.

-If you want to learn all about how to get your old phone number back, then you’re in the right place.
+If you want to learn all about getting your old phone number back, then you’re in the right place.

 - Access Old Phone Number: How to?

-- +1 in Front of a Phone Number: What Does It Mean?
+- +1 in Front of a Phone Number: Meaning?

 - Spelling Out Phone Number on Craigslist: Why?